-That being said, the temple cooking staff have learned a few tricks with their limited ingredients.
-The firm tofu in tangy sauce was so good it had everyone at our table wondering what Buddha’s teachings might say about second helpings.
+That being said, the temple cooking staff has learned a few tricks with their limited ingredients.
+The firm tofu in the tangy sauce was so good it had everyone at our table wondering what Buddha’s teachings might say about second helpings.
 But be forewarned that wasting food is not appropriate in temples.
-Also, it pretty much goes without saying that alcohol isn’t going to happen, no matter what you might wishing for.
+Also, it pretty much goes without saying that alcohol isn’t going to happen, no matter what you might wish for.

 3. Temple Etiquette

 In a culture where we’ve learned to bellow “Yeogiyo!” to get some more meat on the grill, temple etiquette requires a whole new learning curve.
 It’s one thing to visit a temple on your own time and manage to not shout.
 It’s quite another to don monk-wear and emulate monkish behavior.
 The first step is shutting your mouth.
 Cheap talk and pleasantries aren’t particularly valued at the temple.
 Even at meal times, hardly more than a whisper can be heard.
 Being surrounded by hundreds of monks in their ultimate uniformity could even be called intimidating.
 But since these monks don’t even hit mosquitoes, you’ve got nothing to worry about!